zeek/zeek-docs/doc/scripts/base/bif/pcap.bif.zeek.rst

    Precompiles a PCAP filter and binds it to a given identifier.

-   :id: The PCAP identifier to reference the filter *s* later on.
+   :param id: The PCAP identifier to reference the filter *s* later on.

-   :s: The PCAP filter.
+   :param s: The PCAP filter.
 See ``man tcpdump`` for valid expressions.

    :returns: True if *s* is valid and precompiles successfully.